tektutor/openshift-aug-2025/README.md

 # Openshift August 2025 ( Advanced Containerization )

-For training enquiries or if you wish to hire as an external consultant, you may reach out to me
+For training enquiries or if you wish to hire me as an external consultant for your project, you may reach out to me
 <pre>
 jegan@tektutor.org
 +91 822-000-5626